Bealby/grandpas-pocket-watch-shop/README.md

-- There are of course options for the user to seek more information on a product enabled through clicking on the `READ ME` information icon or hovering over the image itself, which in turn will redirect the user to the `Product Details` page.
+- There are of course options for the user to seek more information on a product enabled through clicking on the `Read More` link or hovering over the image itself, which in turn will redirect the user to the `Product Details` page.
 Here the product will be displayed solely on it's own, with a larger image and more descriptive text.

-- A button for 'ADD TO BASKET' is also displayed on the `Product Details` page along with another link to enable the user to `Keep Shopping`.
+- A button for `ADD TO BASKET` is also displayed on the `Product Details` page along with another link to enable the user to `Keep Shopping`.

-- When a user on the `Products` page clicks the `ADD to BASKET` icon the user is redirected to page they are on so that they are not thrown back to the `All Products` page and made to navigate through Website again to find their location.
+- When a user on the `Products` page clicks the `ADD to BASKET` link the user is redirected to page they are on so that they are not thrown back to the `All Products` page and made to navigate through Website again to find their location.

-- With the vast number of products on the page a upwards facing chevron will be postioned at the bottom right of the screen for users to click whihc will scroll them back up to the top of the page.
+- With the vast number of products listed a fixed upwards facing chevron icon will be positioned at the bottom right of the screen for users to click, which will take them back to the top of the page.

 - The goal of the Website is to always encourage a user